F3dai/f3dai.github.io/_posts/2020-06-05-Pickle-Rick.md

 ## Ingredient 2

 I traverse to the home directory to see other users that are on the system.
 There is "ubuntu" and "rick".
-Remember, command inject means you cant cd, you must use ls to explore the system.
+Remember, command injection means you cant cd, you must use ls to explore the system as the working directory will always be the path to where the code injection takes place.

 <pre>ls -la /home/rick</pre>